Logan007/pucr/README.md

 Hopefully, the two files are identical then.
 So far, a following `diff ivanova.bin ivanova.bin.pu.upu` has never complained yet.

-Any hint or support is appreciated – just leave an _issue_!
+Any hint or support is welcome – just leave an _issue_!